audiojs/audio/README.md

 ### `audio.write(audioBuffer, time=0)`

 Write _AudioBuffer_ starting at `time`.
-Old data will be overwritten, to save data see `splice`.
+Old data will be overwritten, to insert data see `splice` method.
 If `audioBuffer` is longer than the `duration`, audio will be extended to fit the `audioBuffer`.
 If `time` is not defined, new audio will be written to the end, unless `duration` is explicitly set.

 ```js
 Audio(2).write(AudioBuffer(1, rawData), .5)